-I love listening to podcast or videos from some very inspirational people such as Tony Robbins, Gary Vaynerchuk, JJ Virgin, Ed Mylett, Andy Frisella and Lewis Howes, to name a few.
+I love listening to podcasts or videos from some very inspirational people such as Tony Robbins, Gary Vaynerchuk, JJ Virgin, Ed Mylett, Andy Frisella and Lewis Howes, to name a few.

-A common theme that each one of these people talk about is being authentic in nature.
+A common theme that each one of these people talks about is being authentic in nature.

 So, what does that mean?

 The Merriam Webster dictionary shows the definition of “authentic” as being the following:

 1a: worthy of acceptance or belief as conforming to or based on fact

 1b: conforming to an original so as to reproduce essential features